nurh/fang/README.md

 ## Goals

 * Right now, just bringup from baremetal and getting output via serial.
-* Initial target platform is the pandaboard es.
-Will add more as I get more hardware.
+* Initial target platform is the pandaboard es and raspberry pi 2.
+More may be added.